saikrishnarallabandi/phdthesis/README.md

      Are there wider problems being manifested by the references?

 ### Week 5: Determine the weakest part of the thesis
+- [X] Re organize the structure of thesis

-### Week 6: Highlight the original contribution to knowledg
+### Week 6: Highlight the original contribution to knowledge
-     Explain how each chapter demonstrates original contribution.
+ - [ ] Explain how each chapter demonstrates original contribution.

 ### Week 7: Attention to spelling and grammar
      Make sure silly stuff is not there